 Does Your PAYE Contribution Change Each Month?

-Your PAYE contribution can change every month, depending on exactly how your remuneration is set and calculated by your company.
-This is because PAYE is based on your total remuneration received from your employer.
+Your PAYE contribution can change every month, depending on exactly how your company sets and calculates your remuneration.
+This is because PAYE is based on the total remuneration received from your employer.

-This consists of your basic salary but also includes items such as leave pay, bonuses, overtime pay, gratuities, commissions, and certain allowances.
+This consists of your basic salary and includes leave pay, bonuses, overtime pay, gratuities, commissions, and certain allowances.
 While most people have a fixed base pay, the latter items can all change from month to month.
-For example, in one month you may earn a high commission, in a second month you may take out leave pay you are due, and in another month you could receive a bonus or work extra overtime.
+For example, in one month, you may earn a high commission, in a second month, you may take out leave pay you are due, and in another month, you could receive a bonus or work extra overtime.
 These amounts must all be accounted for for PAYE.

-So this can contribute to a changing PAYE amount.
-You are only likely to see the same PAYE deduction every month if you only receive a base salary that hasn’t changed, and you do not have considerations like those we listed above.
+This can contribute to a changing PAYE amount.
+You are only likely to see the same PAYE deduction every month if you receive a base salary that hasn’t changed and do not have considerations like those we listed above.

 How Is Monthly Tax/PAYE Calculated?

 The calculation of monthly tax or PAYE involves several factors, including the employee’s total income, deductions, and their applicable tax tables.
-Here’s a basic breakdown of how monthly tax/PAYE is calculated in South Africa, but bear in mind that this is a rather complex area of tax law.
-If you have any questions about your PAYE deductions, you should start by asking your employer or HR department to clearly explain to you what’s being withheld and why.
-Remember that, while PAYE is deducted by your employer and paid over on your behalf to SARS, you are still ultimately responsible for ensuring it is paid, so never be shy to ask for clarification if it is needed.
-You have a right to fully understand your paycheck, including deductions made from it.
+Here’s a basic breakdown of how monthly tax/PAYE is calculated in South Africa, but remember that this is a rather complex area of tax law.
+If you have any questions about your PAYE deductions, you should ask your employer or HR department to explain clearly what’s being withheld and why.
+Remember that while PAYE is deducted by your employer and paid over on your behalf to SARS, you are still ultimately responsible for ensuring it is paid, so never be shy to ask for clarification if it is needed.
+You have a right to understand your paycheck, including deductions made from it fully.

 - ADVERTISEMENT -

 Most employers will then compare your rate of pay to the tax tables SARS issues, which work on income brackets.
 The tax tables are progressive, meaning that the rate increases as the taxable income increases, and accounts for a variety of variables (such as income over two tax brackets) simply, so they are the default choice for PAYE calculations.
-The PAYE according to the tax table will then be withheld from your salary, and the remainder paid over to you.
+The PAYE, according to the tax table, will then be withheld from your salary, and the remainder will be paid over to you.

 Employers are required to submit monthly returns to SARS, reflecting the total PAYE collected from all employees.